 What’s not to love about Scotland?
 Home to a rich history, spectacular scenery, and some of the kindest people around; Scotland should be at the top of everyone’s “Must Visit” list.
+I mean just look at some of these best places to visit in Scotland!
 Here are eight particularly great reasons to plan a trip to Scotland now:

 With a beautifully preserved Old Town that is jam-packed with worthwhile Medieval and Renaissance era sites, historical Stirling is a stunner.
 Stirling Castle, the city’s most famous site, sits high above the city enclosed by formidable walls.
 It’s easy to cover Stirling in just one day—begin at the Castle and then wind your way down through Old Town’s characterful streets.